Mosques reopen in Saudi Arabia and Jerusalem amid virus woes

 In Saudi Arabia, the government prepared for the reopening of around 90,000 mosques after sanitizing prayer rugs, washrooms and shelves holding copies of the Quran, the Muslim holy book.

-The Ministry of Islamic Affairs said millions of text messages were sent to people in multiple languages to inform them about the new rules for public prayer, which include keeping a two-meter (six-feet) distance between people during prayer, wearing face masks at all times and abstaining from greeting one another with handshakes or hugs.
+The Ministry of Islamic Affairs said millions of text messages were sent to people in multiple languages to inform them about the new rules for public prayer, which include keeping a two-meter (six-foot) distance between people during prayer, wearing face masks at all times and abstaining from greeting one another with handshakes or hugs.

-Children under 15 years-old will not be allowed inside mosques.
-The elderly and those with chronic conditions are being told to pray at home.
+Children under 15 years-old were not being allowed inside mosques.
+The elderly and those with chronic conditions were being told to pray at home.
 People are also being advised to perform the mandatory ablution at home since washrooms at mosques will be closed, to use hand sanitizers and to bring their own prayer rugs and copies of the Quran.

 The restrictions call for mosques to open just 15 minutes before each of the five daily prayers and to close 10 minutes after they conclude.
 Friday sermons and prayers are to last no longer than 15 minutes.